pavel-blinov/RuMedBench/lb_submissions/SAI/Gigachat/README.md

 Approach `v6` was used for test evaluation.
 ## Usage
 -1.
-Run `pip install -r requirements.txt`
+Run `pip install -r requirements.txt`.

 0. Put `config.ini` with Gigachat credentials to this directory.

 Example of content (without <> brackets):